 3. A reasonable but unsuccessful effort to place the child with an appropriate adoptive family for adoption without adoption assistance has been made.

-Oregon has a vendor attorney program in which attorneys have agreed to handle the legal aspects of the adoption of children in the care and custody of DHS.
+Oregon has a vendor attorney program in which attorneys have agreed to handle the legal aspects of the adoption of children in the care and custody of ODHS.
 Families are encouraged to use the vendor attorney program to finalize the adoption.
-DHS will pay the attorney directly on behalf of the family.
+ODHS will pay the attorney directly on behalf of the family.
 Payment to the attorney will be deducted from the $2,000 maximum reimbursement per child allowed for non-recurring expenses.
 Families outside of Oregon can also use an Oregon vendor attorney and the entire adoption is processed through the mail.

 Families who choose not to use the vendor attorney program may use any attorney of their choosing.
 Payment for non-vendor attorneys will be provided up to the amount that is paid to vendor attorneys.
 The family will need to pay a non-vendor attorney directly and can request reimbursement as a non-recurring cost.